-Children seeking admission out their chronological year group
+4. Children seeking admission out their chronological year group

+Students will be admitted to Queens' School in Year 7 at the age of 11 irrespective of physical or academic ability.
 It is Queens' policy for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
 The exception to this will be summer born children who delayed their entry into Reception and have been educated out of year ever since.

-If parents/carers believe their child(ren) should be educated in a different year group they should, at the time of application, submit supporting evidence from relevant professionals working with the child and family stating why the child must be placed outside their normal age-appropriate cohort.
-DfE guidance makes clear that "it is reasonable for admission authorities to expect parents to provide them with information in support of their request - since without it they are unlikely to be able to make a decision on the basis of the circumstances of the case".
+If parents/carers believe their child(ren) should be educated in a different year group they must, at the time of application, submit supporting evidence from relevant professionals working with the child and family stating why the child must be placed outside their normal age appropriate cohort.
+Such evidence must be submitted to the Admissions Officer at the school.